New Graduate Nurse Resume Guide [Examples + Templates]

 What to Include in a New Graduate Nurse Resume

 Writing your new grad RN resume can feel like trying to fold a fitted sheet—awkward, confusing, and kinda impossible.
-But with the right structure, you can turn that chaos into clarity and land interviews even without formal work experience.
+But with the right strategy we shared earlier, you can turn that chaos into clarity and land interviews even without formal work experience.

 A strong new graduate registered nurse resume highlights your clinical knowledge, training, and potential to thrive in real-world healthcare settings.
 Let's break it down section by section.